jht1493/ICM-2020-Code/weeks/01_intro.md

 ## Ex 1.1 explore sketch draw_rect_print

-In this sketch the function [`print`](https://p5js.org/reference/#/p5/print) is added so that we can follow the execution of the code called by the buttons in the console.
+In this sketch the function `console.log` is added so that we can follow the execution of the code called by the buttons in the console.
+We are not using the p5js function [print](https://p5js.org/reference/#/p5/print) to avoid some bugs/issues.

-[sketch - draw_rect_print](https://editor.p5js.org/jht1493/sketches/NlCr2UD2P) Open this sketch in a separate window so that you can play it and read this page at the same time.
+[sketch - draw_rect_log](https://editor.p5js.org/jht1493/sketches/NlCr2UD2P) Open this sketch in a separate window so that you can play it and read this page at the same time.

-Code that uses the function `print` to help debug:
+Code that uses the function `console.log` to help debug:
 ```
   createButton('backg 240').mousePressed(function() {
-    print('calling background');
+    console.log('calling background');
     background(240);
   });
 ```